prikhi/github-analytics/README.md

     > :r
     > main

-Changes to `common/` require restarting `ghci`.
+Changes to `common/` will require restarting `ghci`.
 The client repl also has a `mainServer` function that will allow you build with GHC & connect with your browser to `http://localhost:3911`.